vas-vas777/Database-of-organization/README.md

 # Database-of-organization
-source code on python and uml digram class
+source code on python and uml diagram class